 “I’m starved,” Curt said.
 “I haven’t eaten all day.”

-After everybody had their plates filled, mother insisted on a little of word of grace: “Bless us, oh Lord, and these thy gifts which we are about to receive from thy bounty through Christ our Lord.”
+Before they ate, mother insisted on saying grace: “Bless us, oh Lord, and these thy gifts which we are about to receive from thy bounty, through Jesus Christ our Lord.
+Amen.”

 “A-men!”
 Curt said.

 “I hope you don’t mind the prayer,” mother said.

 “Of course not,” Gerald said.